samuel-marsh/scCustomize/index.md

         groups of files/samples.
     -   Parallelize functions where possible to allow for dramatic speed improvements when import large number of samples simultaneously.
+    -   Provide easy wrapper functions to import files with output formats (e.g., CellBender) not supported by Seurat or other common R package.
 -   **Helper functions to simplify analysis with addition of new default parameters or wrapping multiple lines of code into single function.**